Our world is full of spectacular natural wonders.

 Contributed by Dhara from It’s Not About the Miles

-Located along the island’s southwestern coast near the town of Lajas, the small fishing village of La Parguera is home to one of three Puerto Rico bioluminescent bays.
+Located on the island’s southwestern coast near the town of Lajas, the small fishing village of La Parguera is home to one of three Puerto Rico bioluminescent bays.

 A visit to La Parguera is a fantastic addition to a Puerto Rico itinerary that spans a few days.
 If you’re planning to visit from San Juan, the capital, it’s a two-hour drive each way, but it’s easier to visit independently from the city of Ponce.